 Soak it up.
 Use kitty litter promptly to absorb small amounts of spilled vehicle fluids.
 Then sweep it into a bag and throw it in the trash.

 Do it under cover.
 Perform vehicle maintenance in a well-ventilated, but covered location (e.g., garage).
-This minimizes rainfall from washing those inevitable spills.
+This minimizes rainfall from washing those inevitable spills and drips into our waterways.